shackbarth/homepage/content/the-gettysburg-sequence.md

 Three envoys to [Tophet](#Tophet) emerge the south-east corner Spangler's Wood where it yields to The Swale and the oblique snake fence fronting the Spangler cote.
 The time stands 16:05 hours.
 The men need no compass to hold the ENE course the three Brigades have ordained; carnage underfoot delimes the azimuth thrifty enough.
 And so, this unholy trinity urges on, armed down to the eyelashes.

 Lt.
-Colonel Ian Farquharson, a guest from far away, trifles with his swagger-stick and waists a sheathed Sikh battle-sabre, for reasons of his own.
+Colonel Ian Farquharson, a guest from far away, trifles with his swagger stick and waists a quirky Sikh sabre, for reasons of his own.
 Surgeon Major Solomon Mendoza shoulders a strapsack, stenciled 26th Michigan: vintage Chancellorsville, no doubt.
 The receptacle ensconces, brim to the flap, 64 syringes primed with an opiate.

 Farquharson, Ian. _aetatis XLVIII_, 5'8", 11 [stone](#Stone) - 8 lb., greying black hair, anthracite eyes.
 (The last facet belies celtic aboriginality _or_ an iberian dalliance.)
 He was born at Dunbeath in Caithness.
 A northman of sorts.
 His mother came with the maiden name Martha Bethune.
 When detached for Duty as Observer with The Army of Northern Virginia, he commanded the 2nd Battalian, Black Watch Regiment, provisionally garrisoned at Gibraltar.
 His calling, and proficiency thereto, scheme all of a piece.
 In early pubescence, he had swum from Dunnet Head to Duncansby Head on Pentland Firth.
 The exploit took 6 1/2 days.
 His older brother and two elder sisters, [Meikle Jamie](#Meikle Jamie), Ruth, Judith striked a [currach](#Currach) beside him to the windward, hulling the needed alimentation and equipage: flint, peat, capes for sleeping, tea, mutton, meal, blouse, philibeg, [skene-dubh](#Skene-Dubh), [sporran](#Sporran).
 To beach or moor, and then in turn launch, the wee skiff twice each day imposed a seamanship on them more stringent than a natant landfall on Ian himself.
 More than once, having swum ashore with a tow-line, he snugged it in for them to debark and discharge the cargo.
 A forbidding landlip, compounded by the tidal deviltry throughout the firth, exacts from the mariner knowing, muscle, and ingenuity.
 Affording themselves some leeway in respect to tide, floor, and terrain, they came ashore toward mid-day to take food and repose.
 Then the argosy set out again eastward till the late evening dusk.
 (Pentland Firth lies at Latitude 50 degrees - 40 minutes).
 Now fetch land again for a light repast and a deep, though foreshortened, sleep.